30lm32/de-flink-sql-as-a-docker/README.md

 Flink Cluster (Platform) consists of two different docker containers (jobmanager, taskmanager) that are already built in `docker-compose.flink.yml`.
 Flink Application consists of one docker container that already using a dockerfile (`./app-flink-base/Dockerfile`) and a shell script (`./app-flink-base/run.sh`) to submit jar file to cluster in `docker-compose-app-flink.yml`.

-# Problems
+# Problem

-Please, note that we used `Apache's Flink Table APIs` to write the queries on `DataSet` rather than using `Apache's Flink DateSet APIs`.
+Please, note that we used [`Apache Flink Table & SQL APIs`](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/) to write the queries on `DataSet` rather than using [`Apache Flink DataSet APIs`](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/batch/) .
 The results of the queries will be dumbing into `./data/output` as q1, q2, q3, q4, q5, respectively.

 ### Requirements
 Please, note that you need to install compatible `docker` and `docker-compose` version before using the service.
 You could see the version of `docker` and `docker-compose`, below.